-The HSA maximum contribution for 2018 stands at $3,450 for individual coverage and $6,900 for family coverage.
+The HSA maximum contribution for 2023 is $3,850 for individual coverage (up from $3,650 in 2022) and $7,750 for family coverage (up from$7,300 in 2022).
 However, these rules apply to people who keep their HSA coverage status for the entire year.
-The limits apply a bit differently for those who change coverage mid-year.
-Events such as marriage, divorce or change in job can trigger these events.
-So we’ll explain how the rules apply below.
+The limits apply a bit differently for those who change coverage mid-year, which could occur because of a marriage, divorce or job change.

 - Option 2: Maximum annual contribution based on coverage status on December 1 of the tax year change was made.

 This is a bit complex, so let’s go over some examples.
 Say you’re starting out with family HSA coverage in January 2023 and you switch to single coverage in July.
 Under the first option, your maximum contribution limit for 2023 becomes $5,800 (average of maximum contribution limits for six months of single coverage and six months of family coverage).

 You’d take the result of the first option because it would rise above that of option 2.
 In this case, your coverage status on December 1 (single coverage) would be only $3,850.

 Now, what if you pick a health insurance plan and open an HSA account last minute?
 Well you can then take advantage of the “last month rule.”
 This dictates that if you were eligible for an HSA on December 1 of the tax year, you’re considered eligible for the whole year.
 This means you may contribute the full amount based on your coverage status.